Randy Chevrier

-Randy Robert Chevrier (born June 6, 1976) is a Canadian football long snapper for the Calgary Stampeders of the Canadian Football League (CFL).
-He has also played for the Edmonton Eskimos and the Saskatchewan Roughriders.
-He also was a member of the Dallas Cowboys and Cincinnati Bengals in the National Football League (NFL).
-He played college football at McGill University.
+Randy Robert Chevrier (born June 6, 1976) is a Canadian former professional football player who was a long snapper in the Canadian Football League (CFL) and National Football League (NFL).
+He played for the Edmonton Eskimos, Calgary Stampeders, and Saskatchewan Roughriders of the CFL, and the Dallas Cowboys and Cincinnati Bengals of the NFL.
+He played university football at McGill University.

+He was selected by the Jacksonville Jaguars in the seventh round of the 2001 NFL draft.

-Early years
+Early life

 Chevrier began playing Canadian football at 18 years old.
-In 1993, it was his first season of organized American football and was selected to the Midget AAAAII-Star team.
+In 1993, it was his first season of organized football and was selected to the Midget AAAAII-Star team.

 In 1994, he did not play football.
 In 1995, He played with distinction at CEGEP level for Vanier College.
 He registered 34 tackles, eight sacks and one interception in 11 games.

-College career
+University career

 Chevrier attended McGill University, where he was a teammate of future NFL player Jean-Philippe Darche.
 As a freshman in 1996, He started seven games at "rush" end and nose guard, collecting 24 tackles (three for loss), one sack and one fumble recovery.

-As a sophomore in 1997, he started 7 games at "rush" end, making 27 tackles (two for loss), two sacks and one fumble recovery.
+As a second year student in 1997, he started 7 games at "rush" end, making 27 tackles (two for loss), two sacks and one fumble recovery.

-As a junior in 1998, he was Limited in fall drills after suffering fractured ribs in a car accident.
+As a third year student in 1998, he was Limited in fall drills after suffering fractured ribs in a car accident.
 He started in every game at strongside defensive end, registering 30 tackles (3.5 for loss) and one sack.

-As a senior in 1999, he played defensive tackle, end and long snapper.
+As a fourth year student in 1999, he played defensive tackle, end and long snapper.
 He totaled 28 tackles (5 for loss), one sack, one forced fumble and one fumble recovery.
 He received second-team Canadian Intercollegiate Athletic Union All-Canadian and first-team All-OQIFC honors.